HoverBaum/puerF/readme.md

 puerF will automatically look for two route files. `mock/routes.js` and `mock/ftlRoutes.js`.
 While `routes.js` should follow the [puer documentation](https://github.com/leeluolee/puer#mock-request) and can mock any kind of route, the `ftlRoutes.js` file can only contain Freemarker routes.

-Should you wish to use files from a different location you can do so useing the `-a` and `-l` options.
+Should you wish to use files from a different location you can do so useing the `-m` and `-f` options.

 ### Freemarker routes